brownbat/knowledge/linux/zsh.md

 nano git-aliases.zsh
 ```

 - **Add Your Alias or Function**: Insert your custom alias or function.

-For a dynamic Git push command with a default commit message, use:
+Here's an example of a dynamic Git push command with a default commit message:

 ```
 gpush() {